 We offer exams and other services for dogs, cats, pigs, rodents, goats, sheep and birds.
 If you have any questions about whether your small or large animal qualifies for a check-up at North Star Animal Hospital, give us a call at (907) 746-7387.

-Board-certified specialist, Dawn Webber DVM, DACVIM (cardiology), regularly visits our hospital to work up special case referrals.
-Dr. Webber is owner of Arctic Echoes Veterinary Cardiology.
+Board-certified surgeon, Nelson Priddy DVM, Diplomate ACVS, regularly visits our hospital to work up special case referrals.
+He performs orthopedic, soft tissue and neurosurgeries.
+Dr. Nelson is owner of Alaska Vet Surgery.